IRS pays illegals $4.2 billion while stalling tea parties10/22/2013

 Judicial Watch this month filed a Freedom of Information lawsuit against the agency asking the District Court for the District of Columbia to compel the IRS to produce records of all communications relating to the review process for organizations seeking 501(c)(4) non-profit status since Jan.
 1, 2010.

 On May 14, the Treasury inspector general concluded the IRS had singled out groups with conservative-sounding terms such as “patriot” and “tea party” in their titles when applying for tax-exempt status.

 Kenric Ward is a national reporter for Watchdog.org.
-Contact him at email@example.com or at (571) 319-9824. @Kenricward.
-Contact Sheena Dooley at firstname.lastname@example.org.
-Sheena Dooley is the Iowa bureau chief for Watchdog.org, where this story first appeared.
+Contact him at firstname.lastname@example.org or at (571) 319-9824. @Kenricward.
+Contact Sheena Dooley at email@example.com.
+This story originally appeared on Watchdog.org.